kiranb1/music-lists/README.md

 ### Features

-- Lists top 10 tracks based on search term in order of popularity
+- Lists top 10 tracks based on search term and category (playlist, artist, track) in order of popularity
-- Track link in Spotify app
+- Track/playlist link to open in Spotify app
+- Like/unlike a track
+- Follow/unfollow a playlist